-Architect couple David and Sophie built their 2,390 square foot East London home themselves over a four year period – by hand as the main contractor.
+This broken-plan house was created by architect couple David and Sophie, who built their 2,390 square foot East London modern home (opens in new tab) themselves over a four year period – by hand as the main contractor.

 Located within the Victoria Park conservation area on an irregularly shaped site, the home was constrained by local building regulations that forbid new builds to impede neighbours’ access to natural light.